 You must manually set the correct dependencies in SQL Server 2005 and in versions of SQL Server 2008 Service Pack 2 and earlier versions.
 Additionally, you must set the correct dependencies in installations that are missing the required dependencies.

 If only the root physical disks dependency is added and the mount points dependency is not added, database corruption will occur on failover.
 Database corruption may also occur during a SQL Server restart should disk resources go offline and return to online state even without failing over.

-Windows Server 2003 supports mounted drives in a cluster.
+All currently supported versions of Windows Failover Clustering support mounted drives in a cluster.
 However, because of limitations in SQL Server 2000, using mounted volumes on a failover cluster in which a SQL Server 2000 failover clustered instance exists is not supported on any operating system.Note

 The information in this article supersedes the information in the Microsoft Press book "SQL Server 2000 High Availability."
 The information that is superseded appears in chapter 4, "Disk Configuration for High Availability," of part 2, "Microsoft SQL Server Technology."